 I attended Tech Titans sponsored” Intentional Future Making” event at UTD.
 The speakers were Anne Balsamo, Dean of UTD School ATEC, Gwen Ishmael, Escalent SVP, and Ted Farrington, Kalypso Fellow.
 Dr. Balsamo discussed the importance of researching culture and human behavior for innovation.
 Ms. Ishmael shared use cases on digital ethnographic research and how it applies in today’s… Continue reading Tech Titans – Intentional Future Making”

 The remainder of the year and the following year will continue to be an exciting period for IT.
 The hype of AI has toned down a little, and now we have more focus on applications.
 Microsoft, Google, Amazon, and recently Apple are showing more developer-centric products.
 Just check all their recent announcements.
 Open source still… Continue reading Exciting Periods Ahead for Tech

-In several forums on digital transformations that I attended in the last two years, I would ask the panelists on whether they are incorporating Generation Z millennials into their product development strategy.
-In such forums you never get a yes or no answer and that is understandably ok, but the silence prior to saying anything makes it clear.… Continue reading Gen Z in Corporate Strategy
+In several forums on digital transformations that I attended in the last two years, I would ask the panelists whether they are incorporating Generation Z millennials into their product development strategy.
+In such forums, you never get a “yes” or “no” answer.
+That is understandably ok, but the silence before saying anything makes it clear.… Continue reading Gen Z in Corporate Strategy

-Been thinking that machines must not perfect the human voice.
-That’s because racial and gender discrimination has hurt our generations for a very long time, so why make digital assistants such as Siri or Alexa speak in either a feminist, a masculine, a particular dialect, or in a certain voice?
+I think that machines must not perfect the human voice.
+That’s because racial and gender discrimination has hurt our generations for a very long time, so why make digital assistants such as Siri or Alexa speak in either a feminist, a masculine, a particular dialect, or in a specific voice?
 While we constantly interact with… Continue reading AI should not perfect the human voice